The Rise Of Sextortion [Statistics & Facts]

 • The annual losses to sextortion have increased by +41% annually.

-• The financial losses to sextortion is expected to almost triple to $30+ million by 2030.
+• The financial losses to sextortion are expected to almost triple to $30+ million by 2030.

 total losses in millions of dollars to sextortion per year